OfficeDev/Office-Add-in-samples/Samples/word-add-in-load-and-write-open-xml/README.md

-# [ARCHIVED] Word-Add-in-Load-and-write-Open-XML

-**Note:** This repo is archived and no longer actively maintained.
-Security vulnerabilities may exist in the project, or its dependencies.
-If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
-Do not use this project as the starting point of a production Office Add-in.
-Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.
+---
+page_type: sample
+urlFragment: word-add-in-load-and-write-open-xml
+products:
+- office-word
+- office
+languages:
+- javascript
+extensions:
+  contentType: samples
+  technologies:
+  - Add-ins
+  createdDate: 07/06/2015 2:00:00 PM
+description: "Shows how to add a variety of rich content types to a Word document using the setSelectedDataAsync method with ooxml coercion type.."
+---

+# Load and write Open XML in your Word add-in

 This sample add-in shows you how to add a variety of rich content types to a Word document using the setSelectedDataAsync method with ooxml coercion type.
-The app also gives you the ability to show the Office Open XML markup for each sample content type right on the page.
+The add-in also gives you the ability to show the Office Open XML markup for each sample content type right on the page.

-**Description of the sample**
+## Description of the sample

 The add-in initializes in a blank Word document.
 You choose an option to insert the content or its markup at the selection point in the active Word document and then click the object type you want from the following options: